About the race:

 The 2 mile out-and-back run started out at the same transition area near the park pavilion and headed west inside the park up a hill to the one mile mark and then back.
 I really like this run course.
 Heading up the first hill is a bit of a challenge, but running down it heading to the finish comes at the perfect time and really allows you to pick up the pace for a strong kick to the finish.
 For me, this run course was perfect.
 It's mostly flat, mostly shady, and a great opportunity to truly push the pace.

-as you can expect at this event.
+This is as much award ceremony as you can expect at this event. |

 Overall, the T-Gator Triathlon in Lake Charles, LA was a great race.
 With a race entry fee of $35, a well volunteered course, fantastic roads, and a small field of competitors you can't argue with the value that this race represents.
 There is no awards ceremony, no medals, no goodie bag, etc. But, if you're a beginner triathlete or even an experienced triathlete looking to work on your speed, consider competing in at least one of the three annual T-Gator Triathlons.